microsoft/DMF/Dmf/Modules.Library/Dmf_I2cTarget.md

 Member | Description
 ----|----
 I2cResourceIndex | Indicates the index of I2C resource that the Client wants to access.
-ReadDelayUs | The minimum number of GPIO interrupt lines that the Module must find in order to initialize properly.
+ReadDelayUs | Microseconds to delay on SPB Read operations.
-ReadTimeoutMs | The index of the GPIO line that this Module's instance to should access.
+ReadTimeoutMs | Time units(ms) to wait for SPB Read Operation to Complete.
-WriteTimeoutMs | Indicates if this Module's instance will read and/or write from/to the GPIO line.
+WriteTimeoutMs | Time units(ms) to wait for SPB Write Operation to Complete.

 -----------------------------------------------------------------------------------------------------------------------------------